 1. Not Listening to Your Body

 Your body gives signs.
 You might feel sleepy, weak, or have pain.
 That means you need rest.
 Some women try to keep up with heavy workouts.
 But that can make cramps worse.
 Try light walks or stretching.
 Take it easy and don’t push too hard.
+Instead of intense workouts, try gentle activities like walking or yoga.
+These can also help how to ease period cramps naturally without putting extra stress on your body.

 2. Using the Wrong Sanitary Products